KantIlia/react-note-project/README.md

 broke somthing, cant find try somenew metods rewrite 5-6 times everithing now there is big balagan, show only 1st note

- !!!! note make array in aray when update, check with shay, u have no ideas use Array.isArray to open my array in one level- bad design
+ !!!! note make array in aray when update, check with shay, u have no ideas use Array.isArray to open my array in one level- bad design -->

+ Remake all, have problem with logic start work like it js project but there is react/

+ just start to remake, make 1 mil wuth some elements of 2 and 3